Scaccia: History

-The dish was born at the end of the seventeenth century as a basic dish of peasant tables.
-In Sicily the recipe was handed down and expanded according to the culinary voices of the time.
-In the rural tables of the Kingdom of Sicily and then Kingdom of the Two Sicilies, this simple dish was developed based on bread, vegetables and meat, often the leftovers of a hearty dinner or a recurring lunch.
+Scaccia appeared at the end of the seventeenth century and was a staple of peasant tables.
+In Sicily, the recipe was handed down and expanded according to the culinary voices of the time.
+In the rural tables of the Kingdom of Sicily and then Kingdom of the Two Sicilies, this simple recipe was developed based on bread, vegetables and meat, often utilizing the leftovers of a hearty dinner or a recurring lunch.
 Oltremodo appeared on Sicilian tables at the beginning of the 18th century with the recipe based on vegetables and potatoes.
 It achieved its success when Moncada himself, prince of Paternò, in 1763, wanted it on his table during the Christmas celebrations.
-Since then, tradition has placed it as a Christmas dish with a recipe handed down for generations.
+Since then, tradition has placed it as a Christmas favorite with a recipe handed down for generations.
 To date, the scaccia has a wide diffusion in the Sicilian territory and a significant artisanal marketing.